+Deriving pedotransfer functions for soil quartz fraction in southern France from reverse modelling

+Jean-Christophe Calvet, Noureddine Fritz, Christine Berne, Bruno Piguet, William Maurel, and Catherine Meurey

+CNRM, UMR 3589 (Météo-France, CNRS), Toulouse, France

+27 October 2016

+Abstract

-1 Impact of quartz on the thermal properties of grassland soils in 2 southern France 3 4 5 Jean-Christophe Calvet, Noureddine Fritz, 6 Christine Berne, Bruno Piguet, William Maurel, and Catherine Meurey 7 Christine Derne, Brune i iguet, "Finian Maaren, and Canternie Mearey 8 CNRM, UMR 3589 (Météo-France, CNRS), Toulouse, France 9 10 12 January 2016 11 12 13 14 15 Abstract 16 17 The information $\mathbf{p}{\mathbf{q}}$ uartz fraction in soils is usually unavaila but has a major effect on 18 the accuracy of soil thermal con $\overline{\mathcal{P}}$ tivity models and on their application in land surface 19 models.
-This paper investor the influence of quartz fraction, soil organic matter (SOM) 20 and gravels on soil thermal conductivity.
-Field observations of soil temperature and water 21 content from 21 weather stations in southern France, along with the information on soil 22 texture and bulk density, are used to estimate soil thermal diffusivity and heat capacity, and 23 then thermal conductivity.
-The quartz fraction is inversely estimated using an empirical 24 thermal conductivity mo Seve pedotransfer functions for estimating quartz content 25 from soil texture information are analysed.
-It is found that the soil volumetric fraction of 26 quartz (f_q) is systematically better correlated to soil charact f_q tics than the gravimetric 27 fraction of quartz.
-More than 60 % of the variance of f_q can be explained using indicators 28 based on the sand fraction.
-It is shown that SO \mathcal{D} and (or) gravels may have a marked 29 impact on thermal conductivity values depending on which predictor of f_q is used.
-For the 30 grassland soils examined in this study, the ratio of sand to SOM fractions 😥 the best 31 predictor of f_q .
-An error propagation analysis and a comparison with independent data from Lu et al. (2(1)) show that the gravimetric fraction of sand is a better predictor of f_q when a larger variety of soil types is considered.
+The quartz fraction in soils is a key parameter of soil thermal conductivity models.
+Because it is difficult to measure the quartz fraction in soils, this information is usually unavailable.
+This source of uncertainty impacts the simulation of sensible heat flux, evapotranspiration, and land surface temperature in numerical simulations of the Earth system.
+Improving the estimation of soil quartz fraction is needed for practical applications in meteorology, hydrology, and climate modelling.
+This paper investigates the use of long time series of routine ground observations made in weather stations to retrieve the soil quartz fraction.
+Profile soil temperature and water content were monitored at 21 weather stations in southern France.
+Soil thermal diffusivity was derived from the temperature profiles.
+Using observations of bulk density, soil texture, and fractions of gravel and soil organic matter, soil heat capacity and thermal conductivity were estimated.
+The quartz fraction was inversely estimated using an empirical geometric mean thermal conductivity model.
+Several pedotransfer functions for estimating quartz content from gravimetric or volumetric fractions of soil particles (e.g. sand) were analysed.
+The soil volumetric fraction of quartz (f_0) was systematically better correlated to soil characteristics than the gravimetric fraction of quartz.
+More than 60 % of the variance of f_q could be explained using indicators based on the sand fraction.
+It was shown that soil organic matter and (or) gravels may have a marked impact on thermal conductivity values depending on which predictor of f_q is used.
+For the grassland soils examined in this study, the ratio of sand to soil organic matter fractions was the best predictor of f_q , followed by the gravimetric fraction of sand.
+An error propagation analysis and a comparison with independent data from other tested models showed that the gravimetric fraction of sand is the best predictor of f_q when a larger variety of soil types is considered.

-39 1.
-Introduction
+1. Introduction